 * Rates are subject to change throughout the day.
 In-store rates vary compared to online.

 ** The figures provided are indicative only and are there to provide an idea of the amount of travel money you may need during your trip.

 *** Business days.
 Some stores open 7 days.
 The next available date will be displayed when ordering.

 ^^Based on mid-market and Travelex Online AUD to FX exchange rates as of the date of the relevant social media post and/or email communication.
 Rates are subject to change throughout the day.
 Any rates and savings are quoted as a guide only.

 Travelex Limited (ABN 36 004 179 953, AFSL Number 222444) arranges for and sells Online Foreign Currency via its Online Ordering Facility.
-You should consider the Online Foreign Currency Product Disclosure Statement and Terms and Conditions before deciding whether to acquire the product.
+You should consider the Terms and Conditions before deciding whether to acquire any product.

 Mastercard Prepaid Management Services Australia Pty Ltd (ABN 47 145 452 044, AFSL 386 837) arranges for the issue of the Travelex Money Card in conjunction with the issuer, Heritage and People’s Choice Limited trading as Heritage Bank (ABN 11 087 651 125, AFSL 244310) pursuant to license by Mastercard Asia/Pacific Pte.
 You should consider the Product Disclosure Statement for the relevant Travelex Money Card and Target Market Determination available at www.travelex.com.au, before deciding to acquire the product.
 Any advice does not take into account your personal needs, financial circumstances or objectives and you should consider if it is appropriate for you.
 Mastercard is a registered trademark, and the circles design is a trademark of Mastercard International Incorporated.